Serbia travel guide

 Terrorism in Serbia

-Terrorist attacks in Serbia can’t be ruled out.
+Terrorist attacks in Serbia cannot be ruled out.

 Political situation

 There is the potential for disturbances in Belgrade and other towns and cities.
 There have been mass gatherings in Belgrade and other cities since May 2023.
 Further gatherings are planned.
 These can cause significant disruption, including to public transport.
-You should:
+To reduce your personal risk, including possible injury:

 Crime

 Take sensible precautions to protect yourself from street crime, particularly in larger cities.
-Pickpockets work in tourist areas, airports, on public transport and at motorway petrol stations.
+Pickpockets work in tourist areas, airports, on public transport and at motorway service stations.

-As a foreigner, criminals may assume you are carrying large amounts of cash.
-Four-wheel drive and luxury vehicles are also popular targets.
+Criminals may assume that foreigners are carrying large amounts of cash.
+Four-wheel-drive and luxury vehicles are also common targets.

 Unexploded landmines and bombs

-There is still some danger from unexploded landmines and bombs from the 1999 war in Kosovo and Serbia.
+There is still some danger from unexploded landmines and bombs from the 1999 Kosovo conflict.
 Most of the affected areas are in the mountains to the north and east of Kosovo.
 Take special care in these areas and keep to marked roads.

 Thick vegetation covers most of the dangerous areas.
 Do not touch anything suspicious and report it to the police.